 There are invertebrates.
-The spider in "Man In The Middle" has eight legs, not to be confused with six-legged insects.
+The spider in "Man In The Middle" has 8 legs, not to be confused with 6-legged insects.
 The butterflies of "Andante, Andante" are insects.
 Agnetha hangs a butterfly picture in the "One Of Us" video.

 Benny Andersson and Bjorn Ulvaeus are the best songwriters pop music ever produced.
 Bjorn's lyrics flow naturally from the mood and melody of each piece.
 Benny's keyboard work is convoluted, yet supportive of the vocals.
 Suspended and diminished chords accent nuances.
 The innovative drumming of disco makes the drums a true instrument.
 The sound of a heartbeat!

 As writers, Benny and Bjorn usually stick to the double verse and double chorus formula.
 Bridges are used sparingly.
-There is repetition in the titles, two or three words: "Honey Honey," "Andante Andante," "Money Money Money," "Gimme!
+There is repetition in the titles, 2 or 3 words: "Honey Honey," "Andante Andante," "Money Money Money," & "Gimme!
 Gimme!
 Gimme!"
 Titles consist of a single word, a phrase or a sentence.
 The tempo is best described as a moderate rock shuffle.

 ABBA made language the servant of experience.
 Their lyrics are not gimmicky.
 "I was so lonesome.
 I was blue.
 I couldn't help it.
 It had to be you."
 This is real language.
 People talk this way.

-"Fernando" is so well-written.
+"Fernando" is well-written.
 The alliteration comes easy.
-Those Fs!: "fight for freedom, feel, friend, fire, Fernando."
+All those Fs!: "fight for freedom, feel, friend, fire, Fernando."
 Alliteration is the repetition of initial sounds, and ABBA lyrics abound with it.
-Look at the Ws in Waterloo: "Waterloo, won the war, wanted to, win when I lose."
+Look at the Ws in Waterloo: "Waterloo, won the war, wanted to & win when I lose."
 This gives concreteness to a song.
 They rhyme entire phrases.
 Miraculously, the recurring sounds never interfere with the meaning.

-Something else they do is to use a word twice with a second or even two, three or four words between them.
+Something else they do is to use a word twice with a second or even 2, 3 or 4 words between them.